 Change Command Prompt opacity level in Windows 10

 Step 1: Open Command Prompt.
-This can be done by either typing CMD in Start menu search box followed by Enter key or right-clicking on Start button and then clicking Command Prompt.
+This can be done by either typing CMD in the Start menu search box followed by the Enter key or right-clicking on the Start button and then clicking Command Prompt.

 Step 2: Once the Command Prompt window is launched, right-click on the titlebar, and then click Properties to open Command Prompt properties dialog.

-Step 3: Here, switch to the last tab labelled Colors.
+Step 3: Here, switch to the last tab, labeled Colors.

-Step 4: Under Opacity section, as you can see, opacity level is 100% by default.
-To make the Command Prompt fully transparent, move the slider to the extreme left-side of the screen (30%).
+Step 4: Under the Opacity section, as you can see, the opacity level is 100% by default.
+To make the Command Prompt fully transparent, move the slider to the extreme left side of the screen (30%).
 To make Command Prompt partially transparency set a value between 50 to 80.

-Once done, click OK button to save the set opacity level.
+Once done, click the OK button to save the set opacity level.